 Our goal in the way we choose curriculum and structure our classes is that all of our teaching and learning aligns with our Philosophy of Education.
 We want our students to be learning, growing and thriving in a restful environment that fosters curiosity and diligence.
 The curriculum for all of our classes, aside from our Lower School, is taught thoroughly in class with additional work being assigned and completed during the week.
 This is done so that the subject is completely covered by what Meadowlark offers.
 We are not a school that covers every subject, but what we cover is totally taken care of for that student for the year.
 Our teachers communicate with parents regarding what work needs to be done at home during the week so that our students come to class prepared to further their learning.

-Meadowlark is divided into 5 class groupings.
+Meadowlark is divided into 6 class groupings.
 We have grade guidelines associated with these groupings, but they are not rigid.
 We recommend parents consider what will be expected of each group of students and make placement decisions accordingly.
 You will find a few sample weekly assignment sheets below to give you a feel for what we ask of our students.
-Our Lower School is our K5-2nd grade class, Lower Elementary is 3rd-4th, Upper Elementary is 5th-6th, Middle is 7th-8th and our High School is 9th-12th.
+Our Lower School (K5-2nd grade) are divided into Larks and Finches, Lower Elementary is 3rd-4th, Upper Elementary is 5th-6th, Middle is 7th-8th and our High School is 9th-12th.

 For our Lower School we offer a holistic class having 2 teachers total, each teaching one half day.
 The subjects covered are calendar time (days of the week, months of the year, weather, etc.) nature study and science, and literature.